adc-connect/adcc/docs/calculations.rst

 Programmatic access to computed data
 ------------------------------------
 .. note::
    This section should be written.
-Idea: Describe how to get data in a nice way.
+Idea: Describe how to get data nicely.

 Spin-flip calculations